csantanapr/tutorial-tekton-pipeline/README.md

 ```

+Note: The `-s` flag in the command specifies the `ServiceAccount` to use for the `PipelineRun`, this is the `ServiceAccount` we saw earlier and contains secrets to push and pull to the internal image registry.

-And it will start streaming the logs of the pipeline we just trigered.
+And it will start streaming the logs of the pipeline we just triggered.

-As soon as you start the `build-and-deploy` pipeline, a pipelinerun will be instantiated and pods will be created to execute the tasks that are defined in the pipeline.
+As soon as you start the `build-and-deploy` pipeline, a `PipelineRun` will be instantiated and pods will be created to execute the tasks that are defined in the pipeline.

 ```bash
 tkn pipeline list